ogrady/ogrady.github.io/_posts/2021-04-17-marching-squares.md

 <canvas id="components-result" class="center-image"></canvas>

-Now we only only need to deterministically select the ID that should be preferred over all other IDs in that list.
+Now we only need to deterministically select the ID that should be preferred over all other IDs in that list.
 I chose `MAX` to do that for me.

 ```sql
 CREATE VIEW environment.compound_walls(cell_id, x, y, component_id) AS (